 We skied 5 of Tahoe’s 18 ski resorts in a week, making our way around the stunning shores of this deep azure Lake.
 If you prefer to settle into one resort instead of slope hopping Tahoe’s 24,000 ski-able acres, here is a bit about each of the areas we explored.

 Northstar was an ideal place to start our ski tour, on Lake Tahoe’s North Shore.
-Passing through the stunning new mountainside Village, I made note of après ski wine tasting, and ice skating for the kids on the centerpiece rink surrounded by inviting outdoor couches.
+Northstar is Vail-owned, on the Epic Pass.
+Passing through the stunning mountainside Village, I made note of après ski wine tasting, and ice skating for the kids on the centerpiece rink surrounded by inviting outdoor couches.
 From the sophisticated Village, the gondola launched us to Northstar’s 70 trails and six high-speed quads.

 Stay on mountain at the Ritz Carlton Northstar for slopeside luxe.
 Or stay lakeside at the Cal Neva Hotel on the North Shore, six ski resort are within 20 minutes.
 The historic Cal Neva, once owned by old blue eyes Frank Sinatra, straddles the California Nevada border, allowing for casino gambling, and state hopping within the hotel (a novelty for our kids).
 Every Cal Neva room has a view of the magnificent Lake, and you’re a quick drive to funky frontier towns like Tahoe City and Truckee with eateries and shops enough to occupy even the non-skier.